George Berkeley famously asked the philosophical question, “If a tree falls in a forest and no one is around to hear it, does it make a sound?”

 Target audience profiles offer many benefits to advertisers, including:

-With comprehensive user profiles at their fingertips, advertisers can better build personalized marketing materials that address each audience’s interests and needs.
-The tech brand above, for example, will know to reach “Remote Work Rachel” through email newsletters and blog posts that help her develop a better work-life balance and collaborate with colleagues on mobile devices.
+So, the tech brand above, for example, would know to reach “Remote Work Rachel” through email newsletters and blog posts that help her develop a better work-life balance and collaborate with colleagues on mobile devices.

 Driving engagement and revenue